 Nanette calls the Mojave Desert home, where she enjoys cycling and creating memories with her husband and their five children.

-Q. What distinguishes your writing?
+Q. What distinguishes your Teaching?

-Q. What distinguishes your artwork?
+Q. What distinguishes your Artwork?

 A. My imagination is the root of what I create.
 I believe that my artwork is as unique as my fingerprint.
 Though we all have fingers, each is different and offers something special to the world.
 At first glance, a finger is a finger, right?
 But with closer study we see the unique prints of each finger and ultimately the personality of the person.
 Children are taught to copy or color inside the coloring book lines when, in fact, they’re really born to create and color on a blank page.
 I tell my children, “You’re the artist and there is no right or wrong.
 Whatever you do, if you like it, it’s perfect!”
 This kind of thinking is liberating for us all.
 An artist must be fearless!

 Q. Who is your hero?

 A. Have courage and believe in yourself.
-Go to bed early, wake up early and take power naps to refresh your creative well.
+Go to bed early, wake up early, and take power naps to refresh your creative well.
 Live outside as much as possible.
 Live in the moment (habitually ignore your devices) and cogitate on your experience—like a blood infusion, it will invigorate your creative work.
 In your waking hours always create, remembering that the greatest work of art is a work of heart.
-I also like to think on the words of Henry David Thoreau, “To affect the quality of the day, that is the highest of arts.”
+I also like to think on the words of Henry David Thoreau: “To affect the quality of the day, that is the highest of arts.”